cryptomkt/cryptomkt-ruby/README.md

 wsclient = Cryptomarket::Websocket::TradingClient.new api_key:api_key, api_secret:api_secret

-# websocket errors are passed as the first argument to the callback
+# websocket errors are passed as the first argument to the callback. valid for all non subscription methods
 my_callback = Proc.new {|err, data|
     if not err.nil?
         puts err # deal with error